AlpacaTravel/react-map-gl-alt/README.md

 const clonedTransform = map.cloneTransform(); // version unlocked clone..
 ```

+The cloned transform can provide the ability to calculate zoom around and other
+various viewport calculations in a interaction controlled state.

 ## Controlling move animations

 You can provide new viewport details to the map, and as well have the
 opportunity to control the animation.
 This allows you to control the Camera and
 Animation options, as well as customise the usual Mapbox API args.

 ### Supported move animations